aws-samples/aws-lex-v2-cfn-cr/README.md

           # that uses this approach
     ```

-2. Using the [AWS Serverless Application Model Command Line Interface (SAM CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-Clone this repo and issue the following
+2. Using the SAM CLI:

-commands from a host with the sam cli:
+   Clone this repo and issue the following commands from a host with the sam cli:

     ```bash
     sam build --use-container